Offline Data Collection using Pocket Beagle and Python

 Machine learning for certain domains requires data collection from sensors.
 In some cases, internet may not be available to store the data on the backend server.
 For example, this may occur in agriculture, oil wells etc. How will you collect and store the data in offline scenarios in an efficient way?
 This talk borrows concepts from Object Oriented Programming to quickly get the things up and running.
 It will provide template code to get started without having to learn too deep.
 The topics covered in the talk will be:

-- Introduction to Pocket Beagle
+- Overview of Pocket Beagle - 5min

 The talk will consist of the mix of slide show and videos.
 The videos will show the interaction with the physical device.
 The code and the required material will be available in the public domain.